16 Top-Rated Attractions & Things to Do in Hua Hin

 Address: Phetkasem Road (198 kilometer post)

-9. The Venezia Hua Hin
+8. Shop the World at The Venezia Hua Hin

 Thailand seems to have mastered the art of building themed shopping centers, where shops aren't the main attraction but instead just blend in with the incredible scenery.
 If visiting Santorini got you inspired and yearning for European lands, this place makes perfect sense as your next stop.